twitter/algebird/CONTRIBUTING.md

 (Other changes may be necessary, especially for large releases.)

 You can get a list of changes between release tags `v0.1.2` and `v0.2.0` via `git log v0.1.2..v0.2.0`.
-Scanning this list of commit messages is a good way to get a summary of what happened, although it does not account for conversations that occured on Github.
+Scanning this list of commit messages is a good way to get a summary of what happened, although it does not account for conversations that occurred on Github.
 (You can see the same view on the Github UI by navigating to <https://github.com/twitter/algebird/compare/v0.1.2...v0.2.0>.)

 Once the relevant documentation changes have been committed, new [release notes](https://github.com/twitter/algebird/releases) should be added.
 You can add a release by clicking the "Draft a new release" button on that page, or if the relevant release already exists, you can click "Edit release".